 The image below shows our Revit scene with the Light Source sub-category turned on to reveal all sources of artificial lighting.
 I prefer to use accurate photometric light sources (IES files) whenever possible.
-They are not only used by Enscape, but also by professional lighting analysis tools like ElumTools to do point-by-point illuminance calculations.
+They are not only used by Enscape, but also by professional lighting analysis tools like ElumTools to do point-by-point illuminance calculations (more on this in my electric lighting article).
 However, sometimes they are not available for a specific luminaire or do not produce the expected results, in which case the built-in Revit light sources can be used.
 Our sample project uses photometry for the two pendent lights and Revit’s ‘spot light’ for the rest.

 Light sources exposed in the Revit view

 The following image is missing several lighting elements which are part of the design.
 Thus, the image is not as dynamic or lively.
 Missing, as well, are hot spots on the bookcases and visible light sources from those same fixtures.
 A quick search online revealed several ready-to-use Revit families; this included the family file (RFA file), a type catalog (TXT file) and, in some cases, photometry data (IES file).
 The type catalog is saved in the same folder as the family file, and when the family is loaded (via Revit’s Load Family command) we are presented with all the predefined options for that specific model, such as standard lengths, luminous flux and power requirements.

 Example of missing light fixtures